shakes76/PatternAnalysis-2024/recognition/VQVAE_PixelCNN/README.md

 | scikit-image    | 0.23.2   |
 | NiBabel         | 5.2.1    |

-Requirements.txt file is provided to install these files.
+Requirements.txt file is provided to install these libraries.

 ### 2. Training VQ-VAE
 ```bash